DFleets/DorrellFleets1025/Lab8/Readme.md

 # **Executive Summary**
+Todays goal is the study of data, database systems, SQL and ethics

 ## **Data,Information and Knowledge**
 ## **Relational Data**
 I. Data is considered raw facts deviod of context, while informstion is data that has been processed and now has purpose and relevance. knowledge is a human belief or perception about those concepts and facts.